askripsky/go-rest-example/README.md

 This is an example of a REST API implemented in Go.
-Martini is used for the web framework and Ginkgo is used for tests.
+Gin is used for the web framework and Ginkgo is used for tests.

 ## Referenced Posts
  * http://ewanvalentine.io/writing-and-running-go-apis-in-docker/